Week 4: Question-Focused Analysis

 Develop a hypothesis

 What do you think the answer is?
-Why?

-The Why part of your answer will help guide your analysis of the data
+The why part of your answer will help guide your analysis of the data.

 Let the question drive the analysis

-Think through how you can analyze the data to answer your question
+Think through how you can analyze the data to answer your question.

-The evidence should support your conclusions
+The evidence should support your conclusions.

 Example Analysis

-Question: Which product(s) have a high customer rating by members?
-What day of the week do members buy those products?
+2. What day of the week do members buy those products?

-Example Analysis cont.
+Example Analysis - Data Visuals

 What day of the week do members buy those products?